d-krupke/cpsat-primer/README.md

 The lack of continuous variables may sound like a serious limitation, but actually I have successfully handled complex problems with lots of angles and stuff with CP-SAT.
 You just have to get used to transforming all values.
+Even high resolutions (and thus large domains) did not seem harm the efficiency significantly in my use cases.
-Most problems I know, actually have much more boolean variables than integer variables.
+Additionally, most problems I know, actually have much more boolean variables than integer variables.
+Many problems, such as the famous Traveling Salesman Problem, only consist of boolean variables.
-Having a SAT-solver as base, thus, is not such a bad idea.
+Having a SAT-solver as base, thus, is not such a bad idea (note that the SAT-solver is just one of many components of CP-SAT).

 ### Objectives

 Not every problem actually has an objective, sometimes you only need to find a feasible solution.
-CP-SAT is pretty good at doing that (MIP-solvers are not).
+CP-SAT is pretty good at doing that (MIP-solvers are often not).
 However, CP-SAT can also optimize pretty well (older constraint programming solver cannot, at least in my experience).
 You can minimize or maximize a linear expression (use constraints to model more complicated expressions).
 To do a lexicographic optimization, you can do multiple rounds and always fix the previous objective as constraint.